ovh/docs/pages/platform/kubernetes-k8s/installing-kyverno/guide.en-ie.md

 > [!info]
 >
 > With Kyverno installation, [new CRDs](https://kyverno.io/docs/crds/) have been added.
 The one who interested us is the new resource type `ClusterPolicy`.
 So in order to list, display, edit and remove Kyverno policies, you can execute `kubectl` command with `ClusterPolicy` resource object type.
+Ex: `kubectl get clusterpolicy` or `kubectl get cpol` with the short name.
 >

 Now you will try to deploy a simple application in the `default` namespace.